Primary Care Optometry - Geriatric Optometry

 Residents are required to be supervised as per VA Chapter 26 and Medicare regulations.
 The Optometry Residency Program Supervisor must submit a statement regarding the residents’ level of training, which determines the residents’ scope of practice.
 Optometry privileges at VA Puget Sound Health Care System are equivalent to Washington State law.

-The resident will receive written evaluations from the Residency Program Supervisor on a quarterly basis.
-The resident will evaluate the Residency Program Supervisor, attending doctors and the program biannually.
+The resident will receive written evaluations from the Residency Program Coordinator and appropriate supervisors on a quarterly basis.
+The resident will evaluate the Residency Program Coordinator, attending supervisors and the program biannually.
 Residents will also complete periodic self-assessments to evaluate personal development and determine growth opportunities.

-Residents will be expected to work at the American Lake Division Optometry Clinic and Blind Rehabilitation Center.
-Residents may visit external sites for educational purposes.
+Residents will be assigned within the American Lake Division Optometry Clinic and Blind Rehabilitation Center.
+Residents may visit external sites for educational purposes with approval.

 The Department of Veterans Affairs Puget Sound Health Care System is a modern facility composed of two divisions (Seattle and Tacoma) which offer care to over one million veterans in Washington, Idaho, and Montana.
 The clinical facilities are spacious and well-equipped to serve both patient needs and the residency program’s educational objectives.

-Administration Time: Each resident is scheduled eight hours each week for administrative time.
-This time is intended to be used for preparation of case reports and library research.
+- Administration Time: Each resident is scheduled approximately eight hours each week for administrative time.
+This time is intended to be used for preparation of case reports, professional development, and library research.

 Library and Research Resources

 Residents are provided access to the libraries and computer databases at American Lake, Seattle, and the University of Washington.
 The general libraries at American Lake, Seattle, and the University of Washington carry a large number of ophthalmic periodicals.
 The University of Washington and Madigan Army Medical Center Libraries are available for use upon request.